cecilegaudron/coded-cream/README.md

 TO BE COMPLETED

 ### Deployment on Heroku
--Create a list of requirements, the program needs it to run
+- Create a list of requirements, the program needs it to run
 - Go to requirements.txt and enter on the terminal : pip3 freeze > requirements.txt
 - Save and push the code on Github
 - We need an account on Heroku.
 It is possible to create a free account.